dotink/json/README.md

 Normalizing objects operates quite a bit differently.

 Which normalizer is used depends on whether or not there is a corresponding normalizer available in the `Json\Normalizer` namespace (by default).
+If no corresponding normalizer can be found, it will revert to `Json\Normalizer\_Object` which will normalize all public properties.

 For example, included in this library is a `Json\Normalizer\DateTime` class: